axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ### Step 3: Register Custom Token

-Register the coin on the source chain (Sui):
+Register the coin on the source chain (Sui).
+If no channel flag is passed (`--channel <channel>`), a new channel will be automatically created and transferred to the caller and can be found in the transaction data.

 ```bash
 # For LOCK_UNLOCK token manager